wwce/google-cloud-vmseries-builds/blueprints/vmseries-hub-spoke-autoscale/README.md

 ### Topology

-The diagram below shows the lab environment we will be building.
+The diagram below shows the environment we will be building.
 Everything depicted in the diagram is built through Terraform.
 All traffic to/from the spoke VPC networks flows through the VM-Series firewalls for inspection.
 The VM-Series is deployed into a managed instance group.
 This provides the VM-Series the ability to horizontally scale based on PAN-OS metrics delivered to Google Stackdriver.
 This build requires an existing Panorama appliance because the VM-Series bootstrap to Panorama to receive their configuration.

 <p align="center">
     <img src="images/image1.png">